 We love this HDR TV’s interface, which supports built-in Alexa and Google Assistant for voice commands and AirPlay 2 for streaming content directly from your iPhone, iPad, or Mac to your TV.
 Kudos to LG’S Magic Remote, which uses an on-screen cursor to navigate between menu items without having to toggle and scroll.
 It’s one of the best TVs for bright rooms on our list.

 WHY WE LIKE IT: This HDR TV comes with Direct Full Array 8X controlled backlighting for richer contrasts and a strong anti-glare reflective screen, an excellent choice for TV watching in sunlit rooms, or facing open windows.

-Our favorite feature with this Samsung QLED TV is Samsung’s Tizen, it’s easy to use interface that includes a bottom launcher bar, customized menu options, and access to all of the popular streaming services including YouTube, Amazon Prime Video, Apple TV, and Disney Plus.
-We observe no lags or clunkiness between menu transitions and voice controls are pretty spots on.
+Our favorite feature with this Samsung QLED TV is Samsung’s Tizen, it’s easy to use interface that includes a bottom launcher bar, customized menu options, and access to all of the popular streaming services, including YouTube, Amazon Prime Video, Apple TV, and Disney Plus.
+We observe no lags or clunkiness between menu transitions, and voice controls are pretty spot on.
 We are also big fans of this QLED TV’s One Remote, which uses a built-in microphone for universal functional and voice commands.
 It’s a contender for the best TV for your bedroom as well.